-The Junior Subordinated Debentures are not redeemable prior to , 2007 unless a Special Event has occurred.
-The Junior Subordinated Debentures are redeemable prior to maturity at the option of the Company, subject to the receipt of any necessary prior regulatory approval, on or after , 2007, in whole or in part at any time at the redemption prices (expressed as percentages of principal amount) set forth below plus accrued and unpaid interest, if any, to the date of redemption, if redeemed during the twelve-month period beginning on 1 of the years indicated below:
+The Junior Subordinated Debentures are not redeemable prior to August 1, 2007 unless a Special Event has occurred.
+The Junior Subordinated Debentures are redeemable prior to maturity at the option of the Company, subject to the receipt of any necessary prior regulatory approval, on or after August 1, 2007, in whole or in part at any time at the redemption prices (expressed as percentages of principal amount) set forth below plus accrued and unpaid interest, if any, to the date of redemption, if redeemed during the twelve-month period beginning on August 1 of the years indicated below:

 YEAR PERCENTAGE

-2007 %
+2007

-2008 %
+2008 104.894%

-2009 %
+2009 104.350%

-2010
+2010 103.806%

 2011

-2012 %
+2012

-2013 %
+2013

-2014 %
+2014

-2015 %
+2015 101.088%

-2016 %
+2016 100.544%

-On or after , 2017, the redemption price will be 100%, plus accrued and unpaid interest, if any, to the date of redemption.
+On or after August 1, 2017, the redemption price will be 100%, plus accrued and unpaid interest, if any, to the date of redemption.

-The Junior Subordinated Debentures are also redeemable at any time in whole (but not in part), within 90 days of the occurrence of a Special Event, at a redemption price (the "Special Event Prepayment Price") equal to the greater of (i) 100% of the principal amount of such Junior Subordinated Debentures or (ii) as determined by a Quotation Agent (as defined below), the sum of the present values of the principal amount and premium payable with respect to an optional redemption on such Junior Subordinated Debentures on , 2007, together with scheduled payments of interest from the prepayment date to , 2007 (the "Remaining Life") discounted to the prepayment date on a semi-annual basis (assuming a 360-day year consisting of 30-day months) at the Adjusted Treasury Rate, plus, in each case, accrued interest thereon to the date of prepayment.
+The Junior Subordinated Debentures are also redeemable at any time in whole (but not in part), within 90 days of the occurrence of a Special Event, at a redemption price (the "Special Event Prepayment Price") equal to the greater of (i) 100% of the principal amount of such Junior Subordinated Debentures or (ii) as determined by a Quotation Agent (as defined below), the sum of the present values of the principal amount and premium payable with respect to an optional redemption of such Junior Subordinated Debentures on August 1, 2007, together with scheduled payments of interest from the prepayment date to August 1, 2007 (the "Remaining Life") discounted to the prepayment date on a semi-annual basis (assuming a 360-day year consisting of 30-day months) at the Adjusted Treasury Rate, plus, in each case, accrued interest thereon to the date of prepayment.

-"Adjusted Treasury Rate" means, with respect to any prepayment date, the Treasury Rate plus (i) % if such prepayment date occurs on or before , 1998 or (ii) % if such prepayment date occurs after , 1998.
+"Adjusted Treasury Rate" means, with respect to any prepayment date, the Treasury Rate plus (i) 2.0% if such prepayment date occurs on or before August 1, 1998 or (ii) 1.0% if such prepayment date occurs after August 1, 1998.

-"Treasury Rate" means (i) the yield, under the heading which represents the average for the immediately prior week, appearing in the most recently published statistical release designated "H.15(519)" or any successor publication which is published weekly by the Federal Reserve and which establishes yields on actively traded United States Treasury securities adjusted to constant maturity under the caption "Treasury Constant Maturities," for the maturity corresponding to the Remaining Life (if no maturity is within three months before or after the Remaining Life, yields for the two published maturities most closely corresponding to the Remaining Life or extrapolated from such yields on a straight-line basis, rounding to the nearest month) or (ii) if such release (or any successor release) is not published during the week preceding the calculation date or does not contain such yields, the rate per annum equal to the semi-annual equivalent yield to maturity of the Comparable Treasury Issue, calculated using a price for the Comparable Treasury Price for such prepayment date.
-The prepayment date.
+"Treasury Rate" means (i) the yield, under the heading which represents the average for the immediately prior week, appearing in the most recently published statistical release designated "H.15(519)" or any successor publication which is published weekly by the Federal Reserve and which establishes yields on actively traded United States Treasury securities adjusted to constant maturity under the caption "Treasury Constant Maturities," for the maturity corresponding to the Remaining Life (if no maturity is within three months before or after the Remaining Life, yields for the two published maturities most closely corresponding to the Remaining to retrapolated from such yields on a straight-line basis, rounding to the nearest month) or (ii) if such release (or any successor release) is not published during the week preceding the calculation date or does not contain such yields, the rate per annum equal to the semi-annual equivalent yield to maturity of the Comparable Treasury Issue, calculated using a price for the Comparable Treasury Price for such prepayment date.
+The Treasury Rate shall be calculated on the third business day preceding the prepayment date.